droefs/HLISA/README.md

 ### Installing

-The package can be installed using pip.
-To do so, first clone this repository
+The package can be installed using pip:

-`git clone git@github.com:droefs/HLISA.git`

-Change directories into the project folder

-`cd HLISA`

-Activate the OpenWPM conda environment if applicable

-`conda activate openwpm`

-Now install the package using

-`pip install .`
+`pip install HLISA`

-### Updating

-In the git repository, retrieve the newest version

-`git pull`

-Activate the OpenWPM conda environment if applicable

-`conda activate openwpm`

-Update the package using
+And upgraded in the same fashion:

-`pip install . --upgrade`
+`pip install HLISA --upgrade`

 ## Usage